Key Takeaways From Gordon Sondland's Watershed Impeachment Hearing

 Sondland called Trump on his mobile phone from a restaurant in Kyiv, for example, and the president asked him in that conversations about the "investigations" he wanted the Ukrainians to launch.

-But Trump himself never explicitly spelled out the crux of the Ukraine affair, Sondland said — never said that if the Ukrainians made the public statements the American side requested, that would yield a White House meeting and the release of the assistance appropriated by Congress.
+But Trump himself never explicitly spelled out the crux of the Ukraine affair, Sondland said — never said that if the Ukrainians made the public statements the American side requested, there would be a White House meeting and the release of the assistance appropriated by Congress.

-Sondland told members of Congress he and others inferred that was what was behind the U.S. policy.
+Sondland told members of Congress that he and others inferred that was what was behind the U.S. policy.
 So the ambassador delivered that crucial message to a Ukrainian counterpart in Poland: Zelenskiy would need to make an announcement in order to move ahead with U.S. engagement.

-Sondland did confer with Pompeo, Trump's lawyer Rudy Giuliani, his diplomatic colleagues and others, he said.
+Sondland did confer with Pompeo, Trump's lawyer Rudy Giuliani, diplomatic colleagues and others, he said.
 But in an exchange with Republican counsel Steve Castor, the ambassador gave the answer on which Republicans can preserve the foundation for a continued defense of Trump:

 "Did the president ever tell you personally about any preconditions for anything?"
 Castor asked.